JOVETEAM/JoveV1.3/README.md

 * * *

 ## Commands
-MeGa-shield has several commands that are only usable at certain ranks.
+MeGa-smart has several commands that are only usable at certain ranks.

 ## General Commands